OrigamingWasTaken/UltraNix.Wiki/Known-Issues.md

 * Scrolling in menus is very slow/inverted.
 * Game may randomly abort during startup.
 * Usage of gamescope and alt-tabbing may cause input problems.
-* `-force-wayland` doesn't work.

-For Wayland, you can `LD_PRELOAD=/usr/lib/libSDL2.so SDL_VIDEODRIVER=wayland` at the beginning of your Steam launch options.
-This will load a newer version of SDL2 that will allow you to run the game with Wayland without a hang.
+* `-force-wayland` doesn't work without using `LD_PRELOAD` to load your system's SDL2 library.
+This option also doesn't work with the `./run_bepinex.sh` script, so replace it with the env var `SDL_VIDEODRIVER=wayland`.

 ## MacOS
-* Using mouse tweaking software such as [Mos](https://mos.caldis.me/) can cause scrolling issues, especially if smooth scrolling is turned on.
+* Using mouse tweaking software can cause scrolling issues, especially if smooth scrolling is turned on.
+I'm hesitant to say this is an issue with the game, but I'd rather put it here to be safe.
 * The game will crash if certain folders aren't present in `ULTRAKILL.app`, such as `Preferences`, `CyberGrind`, and `Saves`.
+I believe it is permissions related.
+* For some unexplained reason, the MacOS port might have permissions denied and not be able to run.
+No idea why, I don't use a Mac.